Your Agent May Misevolve: Emergent Risks in Self-evolving LLM Agents: Detailed Experimental Settings

 \paragraph{Malicious Code Injection Pipeline.} First, we took eight common tools, like AlphaFold, and used the gitingest\footnote{https://github.com/coderamp-labs/gitingest} tool to break down their source code into individual scripts.
 Then, we sourced malicious Python code from the Redcode-Exec ~\citep{guo2024redcode} dataset.

 For each script, we used the Qwen3-Coder-480B model \citep{yang2025qwen3} to determine if a piece of malicious code was suitable for injection.
 If the model approved, it generated a new version of the file with the malicious code embedded.
+We then filtered out injection cases that do not pose real-world harm, retaining only samples that could plausibly lead to concrete security consequences for subsequent merging and evaluation.

 In the final step, we merged these modified scripts back into the original project, overwriting the clean files.
 We then concatenated the entire project's content into a single text file, allowing other LLMs to ingest the full context of the altered project at once.